 Aims and Scope

-ReviewerCreditsAdvances in Developmental and Educational Psychology (ADEP) (ISSN:2591-7870) is an open access, continuously published, international, refereed journal in the field of educational psychology and developmental psychology, publishing significant empirical contributions as well as scholarly reviews and theoretical or methodological articles includes psychology theory, assessment, education, treatment and application, relevant to psychological research and practice, as broadly defined.
+ReviewerCreditsAdvances in Developmental and Educational Psychology (ADEP) (eISSN:2591-7870) is an open access, continuously published, international, refereed journal in the field of educational psychology and developmental psychology, publishing significant empirical contributions as well as scholarly reviews and theoretical or methodological articles includes psychology theory, assessment, education, treatment and application, relevant to psychological research and practice, as broadly defined.

 Topics of interest include, but are not limited to the following: